ccbtokyo/visvib-manual/docs/en/3-setup.md

 Attach an adhesive like Blu-Tack to the center of the metal surface of the contact microphone, then press and fix it to the tone chime.

-The microphone needs to be fixed in a position where hands or body don't directly touch it, and where it doesn't stop the vibration of the tone chime itself.
+The microphone needs to be fixed in a position where hands or body do not directly touch it, and where it does not stop the vibration of the tone chime itself.

 Therefore, as shown in the image, attach it to the back of the hammer's base (the plate where the note name is written) as a rule.
-If it's too high, the tone chime itself won't sound, and if it's too low, the volume picked up by the microphone will be too small.
+If it is too high, the tone chime itself won't sound, and if it is too low, the volume picked up by the microphone will be too small.

 ![Explanation image of contact microphone attachment position.
 Attach to the back of the hammer base of the tone chime.](../img/attach_position_direct.JPG)

-If using a 3D printed cover, you can secure it by pressing in the cover, but don't forget to attach adhesive between the microphone and the tone chime in this case as well.
+If using a 3D printed cover, you can secure it by pressing in the cover, but do not forget to attach adhesive between the microphone and the tone chime in this case as well.

 ![Explanation image of contact microphone attachment position with 3D printed cover.
 Attach to the back of the hammer base of the tone chime.](../img/attach_position_cover.JPG)